-The UEMS requests the EU Commissioners, members of the European Parliament, and all European policy makers to promote health in all policies.
-Particularly, prevention of both mental and physical illness must be prioritised over commercial profits.
+The UEMS requests the EU commissioners, members of the European parliament, and all European policy makers to promote health in all policies.
+Particularly, prevention of both mental and physical illness must be prioritized over commercial profits.
+Actions to address the commercial determinants of health include regulation, legislation at national,

-Actions to address the commercial determinants of health include regulation, legislation at national, European and UN level, trade and agricultural policy changes, taxation (e.g. soda tax), inspection, measures and sanctions vis-a-vis actors, ending of subsidies in harming industries and business models, incentivising investments in business models that are essential for health equity and sustainability.

-Strategies for resilient healthcare systems must minimise harm, including resources and greenhouse gases, emitted from healthcare providing facilities, consider the increasing, specific needs in the context of extreme weather events and climate change-specific stresses.
-Especially, adoption of the new WHO guideline values for air pollutants and a transformation of nutrition systems and mobility are urgently needed.
+European and UN level, trade and agricultural policy changes, taxation, inspection, measures and sanctions, models, incentivizing investments in business models that are essential for health equity and sustainability.
+Strategies for resilient healthcare systems must minimize harm, including resources and greenhouse gases that are emitted from healthcare facilities, and must consider the specific needs in the context of extreme weather events and climate change-specific stresses.
+In line with this, adoption of the new WHO guideline values for air pollutants and a transformation of nutrition systems and mobility are urgently needed.